Skip to main content

 No, DHEA is not the same as TRT.
 DHEA is a precursor that the body may or may not convert to testosterone, depending on individual physiology.
 TRT is direct testosterone replacement under medical supervision.
 They are different tools with different risks and benefits, and they are not interchangeable.

-Some studies show DHEA can improve mood, sense of well-being, and libido, especially in older adults with low DHEA-S. The effect varies, and it is not a replacement for therapy or evidence-based mental health care.
+Some studies show DHEA can improve mood, sense of well-being, and libido, particularly in older adults with low DHEA-S. The effect varies, and it is not a replacement for therapy or evidence-based mental health care.
 I treat it as one piece of a broader plan, not a primary treatment.

-DHEA is processed by the liver, so people with active liver disease should use it only with their hepatologist's input.
+DHEA is processed by the liver, so people with active liver disease should use it only with their hepatologists input.
 Kidney disease is less of a direct concern, but anyone with chronic kidney disease should still confirm with their nephrologist before adding any new hormone.
 Lab monitoring guides safety.

 7-Keto DHEA is a metabolite (a downstream product) of DHEA that does not convert into testosterone or estrogen.
 That makes it a safer option when the goal is metabolic rate support without sex hormone effects.
 The trade-off is that you do not get the bone, libido, or hormonal benefits of regular DHEA.

-DHEA is sometimes part of a broader bioidentical hormone plan, especially in postmenopausal women.
+DHEA is sometimes part of a broader bioidentical hormone plan, particularly in postmenopausal women.
 The key is to coordinate so we do not stack overlapping hormones blindly.
 Working with one prescribing physician who can see your full hormone picture is the safest approach.

 A 60 to 90 day supply of third-party tested DHEA usually runs $15 to $30 at health stores in Fishtown, Northern Liberties, or Center City, or online.
 Compounded versions (creams or vaginal inserts) cost more and require a prescription.
 Insurance does not cover over-the-counter DHEA.